Pop Idol series 2

-The second and final series of British reality television show Pop Idol aired on ITV on from 13 September to 20 December 2003.
+The second and final series of the British reality television show Pop Idol aired on ITV on from 13 September to 20 December 2003.
 Michelle McManus was announced as the winner and received a £1 million recording contract to release her debut album.
 Ant & Dec returned to present the show on ITV, whilst Simon Cowell, Neil Fox, Nicki Chapman and Pete Waterman all returned as judges.

 The second series was not as successful as the first series, and the viewing figures for the finale were much lower.
 Waterman considered McManus an unworthy winner.
 In 2004, Pop Idol was axed and ITV announced a new show created by Cowell, with no involvement from Pop Idol creator Simon Fuller—The X Factor.
 The perceived similarity between the two shows later became the subject of a legal dispute.